[?] Subscribe To This Site

 Scrapbooking Tools - Advanced

-One of my great finds for simple and easy to use Scrapbooking Tools is the Scor-it Tool
+The Scor-it Tool is one of my great finds for a simple and easy to use Scrapbooking Tool.

 The Scor-it tool - is great for working with card stock that you wish to fold, impress, emboss or deboss with a straight line, or multiple lines to form designs.
 You can think of this as a Heavy Duty Bone Folder.